 Big kiss to S,

-It’s now been seven and a half years since the night we watched Falling Down.
+It’s now been ten years since the night we watched Falling Down.
 And while I occasionally fear the worst when I brood over what became of him, it comforts me to think of Zaid as forever thirty-eight.
 A cigar in his mouth, roaring with laughter as Michael Douglas holds up the Whammy Burger joint.
-Standing in my doorway with a giant gingerbread dude under his arm.
-A man with a plan he couldn’t share with his friend.
-Wherever he is, I can only hope he’s well and that he knows how much I cherish those Belgian days, which already seem so far far away.
+Standing in my doorway with a giant gingerbread dude under his arm, a man with a plan he couldn’t share with his friend.
+Wherever he is I can only hope he’s well and that he knows how much I cherish those Belgian days, which already seem so far far away.